Gkoppisetty96/Maintenance_Manager/README.md

     -Add a delete issue option

-    -On more sever issues (4 or 5 on severity scale), auto-send email to desired recipient
+    -On more severe issues (4 or 5 on severity scale), auto-send email to desired recipient and are moved to the top of "pending"

     -Sort all issues by time added/time completed

+    -Admin has the capabliltiy to downgrade severity